Understanding Pain: Nature’s Early Warning System

-It tells the brain to take action against whatever is causing the pain.
+Pain tells the brain to take action against whatever is causing it.
 This is usually an involuntary action, such as when your hand jerks away when pricked by a pin or when you touch something very hot.
 Thus, it prevents further injury.

 Though the sufferer finds pain all too real, it is often difficult to describe.
-However, it is essential to try, for description will help your massage therapist diagnose.
-Continuous throbbing pain indicates swelling or inflammation in a restricted space, as in a carbuncle or tooth abscess—intermittent stabbing pain results from the stretching or swelling of a tube-like part of the intestine.
-A dull, continuous ache can strain muscles and ligaments.
+However, it is essential to try, as a description will help your massage therapist make a diagnosis.
+Continuous throbbing pain indicates swelling or inflammation in a restricted space, as in a carbuncle or tooth abscess.
+Intermittent stabbing pain results from the stretching or swelling of a tube-like part of the intestine.
+A dull, continuous ache can strain muscles and ligaments, causing discomfort.

-Exactly where you feel the pain is also essential in diagnosis—it may not necessarily be considered the actual injury site.
-Referred pain, as it is known, can be felt down to the left arm and fingers in some conditions, for example, while an abscess under the diaphragm causes pain in the shoulder.
+Exactly where you feel the pain is also essential in diagnosis—it may not necessarily be the actual site of the injury.
+Referred pain, as it is known, can be felt down to the left arm and fingers in some conditions, for example, while an abscess under the diaphragm causes discomfort in the shoulder.

 The pain threshold